iandreyev/kernel.css/README.md

 What is it?
 -----------
-The ion framework is a unintrusive, lightweight and semantic css and javascript framework inspired by the material design spec.
+The kernel.css framework is a unintrusive, lightweight and semantic css and javascript framework inspired by the material design spec.
 It uses prefixes for all it's classes.
 It is meant to be a foundation to your projects, and not a complete product.